tripathi-genius/Spam_detection_using_ML/README.md

 I used SVM in this repository.

-#"Please cite if you need this code"
+Please cite if you need this code.